E-commerce Homepage: 4 Best Practices for Promotions (+ Examples) – The Fast Lane – Fast Simon Articles

 A woman shops the Wayfair app on her tablet

-Your e-commerce homepage is often the first thing your visitors see, so it's a crucial place to showcase promotions and make sure your merchandising is on point.
+Your eCommerce homepage is often the first thing your visitors see, so it's a crucial place to showcase promotions and make sure your merchandising is on point.
 After all, potentially 67% of your visitors can make unplanned purchases based on a promotion.
-To help you get started, consider these best practices with examples to convert visitors to your e-commerce homepage to customers.
+To help you get started, consider these best practices with examples to convert visitors to your eCommerce homepage into customers.

 1. Keep It Simple